 - The final phase of architectural design is complete

-- The City has received the deed of license to conduct earthworks
+- The City received the deed of license to start work on the site

 - The management order terms for the land transfer are being negotiated with the State Government